 The Fall Fashion Reset: Letting Go of Last Year’s Version of You

 Fall invites transformation in a way other seasons don't.
-While spring cleaning focuses on freshness and renewal, fall asks something deeper: Who are you now, and does your wardrobe still reflect that person?
-The shift from summer's ease to autumn's structure creates a natural pause—a moment to assess not just what you're adding to your closet, but what you need to release.
+While spring cleaning focuses on freshness and renewal, fall asks something deeper: who are you now, and does your wardrobe still reflect that person?
+The shift from summer's ease to autumn's structure creates a natural pause — a moment to assess not just what you're adding to your closet, but what you need to release.

 This isn't about following trends or buying new things.
 It's about the uncomfortable, necessary work of letting go of clothes that represent who you used to be so you can dress the person you're becoming.